nadiashaikh/Mentoredproject/README.md

 ### What didn't go as planned?

-I wanted to do the stretch Goles too but the VM crashed 2 hours before the estimated time so i could not compleate as i decided.
+I wanted to do the stretch Goals too but the VM crashed 2 hours before the estimated time so i could not compleate as i decided.

 ### Possible improvements for future challenges.

+I have to effectively priortise my worklode with excelent time-managementing skills.
 I need to practice more for me to be prepaired for the live environment.